e-nsk logo

 Novosibirsk Region is located in the southern part of western Siberia, about 3,200 km from Moscow (three and a half hours by air).

 Novosibirsk Region is well-known for many different industries (heavy machines, textiles, chemicals and other) located here, with Novosibirsk being the largest Siberian transportation hub and the capital of Siberian Federal District.
+Also, the part of it called AkademGorodok is often called as Silicon Tayga, as it is the home to many research institutions and IT companies.

 The climate in Novosibirsk Region is extreme in many ways.
 Temperatures reach extremes of -45 C in winter and + 45 C in summer.
-Thank God that those extremes only last for about a week each!
+Thanks God that those extremes only last for about a week each!
 In between those extreme weeks life here is OK: it is neither deadly cold in Winter, nor hellishly hot in Summer.
 Snow covers everything throughout Winter, so it is quite dirty when it all melts in the Spring.
 For more info on what to wear, please visit the Hints and Tips section.

 What is life in Novosibirsk like?